 Practical advice and directions to additional online resources

-This website steers clear of anything other than practical advice based upon my experience.
+This website steers clear of anything other than practical advice (much of it is based upon my experience, some of it is recommended by cancer patients I’ve met in person or online and some is from research).
 I don’t talk about the different types of breast cancer nor do I talk about cancer statistics, stages and grades.
-I don’t discuss clinical trials, alternative therapies, prognosis, recurrence or causes of cancer.
+I don’t discuss clinical trials, alternative therapies, new drugs, prognosis, recurrence or causes of cancer.
 I don’t talk in medical terms.
 And I certainly don’t give medical or professional advice.
 But I do provide plenty of signposts to where you can find that sort of information if you wish to read about it.

 I have done a lot of online research and I have only included links to (what are in my opinion) reputable external websites.
 Some links are to the relevant pages of the well known cancer organisations (such as Cancer Research UK, Macmillan, Breast Cancer Care).
-Some links are through to lesser known organisations, but ones that in my opinion can provide something over and above this website or the larger organisations (such as Look Good Feel Better, Nourish with Jane Clarke and Your Sim Pal – to name just a few).
+Some links are through to lesser known organisations: ones that provide something over and above the larger organisations (such as Look Good Feel Better, Nourish with Jane Clarke and Your Sim Pal – to name just a few).
 I have also put in links to places where you can buy specialised cancer related products – things that will help you through your treatment – from online shops that you may not have come across (such as Live Better With Cancer, Drain Dollies, Not Another Bunch of Flowers and Defiant Beauty).